carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 Was your prediction correct?
 If not, speculate on why or why not.

 8. As you scroll through the data file reporting the average coverage of all of your ORFs, which ORF had the highest coverage?
-What did it encode, according to your Interproscan file?
+What did it encode, according to your Prokka file or BLAST?
 Speculate on why that gene may have had the highest coverage of all the genes in your dataset.
 NOTE!
-The genes with the highest coverage were probably really short and resulted from sequencing error-- i.e., ATATATATATATAT.
-IDBA-UD orders contigs by length, so I recommend skipping the contigs that are really short (high numbers in the contig name) and find the contig with the highest coverage that was not a sequencing error.**
+The genes with the highest coverage were probably really short and resulted from Illumina sequencing error-- i.e., ATATATATATATAT.
+IDBA-UD orders contigs by length, so I recommend skipping the contigs that are really short (high numbers in the contig name) and find the contig with the highest coverage that was unlikely to be a sequencing error.**

 #### 22. Copy your mapping files to the shared class folder
-Before we move on, please copy your bam files, your bed files, and your ORF coverage files over to the class shared folder.
+Please copy your bam files, bai files, bed files, and your ORF coverage files over to the class shared folder.

-Copy ALL of your: bam files, bai files, and your ORF_coverage.txt files over to /usr/local/data/class_shared.
 Remember to give them names that are uniform and recognizable (see below example, and substitute your file names for the ones below).
 ```
-cp ERR598995_mapped_sorted.bam /usr/local/data/class_shared/
+cp ERR598995_mapped_sorted.bam /Accounts/Genomics_Bioinformatics_shared/mapping
-cp ERR598995_mapped_sorted.bam.bai /usr/local/data/class_shared/
+cp ERR598995_mapped_sorted.bam.bai /Accounts/Genomics_Bioinformatics_shared/mapping
-cp ERR598995_assembly_ORFs.bed /usr/local/data/class_shared/
+cp ERR598995_assembly_ORFs.bed /Accounts/Genomics_Bioinformatics_shared/mapping
-cp ERR598995_ORF_coverage.txt  /usr/local/data/class_shared/
+cp ERR598995_ORF_coverage.txt  /Accounts/Genomics_Bioinformatics_shared/mapping
 ```

-## Mapping other metagenomes to your own metagenome

-#### 23. Map other metagenomes to your own
-Now, you're going to map the raw reads from other datasets back to your assembled contigs.
-Basically, you'll be using the raw data that your classmates have been working with.
-This could be an interesting way for you to compare samples from different regions or depths.
-Each of you will map the raw reads of two other samples against your own assembled dataset.

-Choose two other datasets that you want to investigate.
-Perhaps you want to look at the other two samples in your project region (like the Arabian Sea).
-Or maybe you want to compare other samples from the same depth.
-Copy the file of raw reads from two other other datasets over to your project directory, and map them to your assembled contigs using the commands above.
-So your *reference sequences will be the same,* but your *reads for mapping* will be different.
-Talk to your TA or to Rika if you need help.

-Compare the mappings of each of the other metagenomes to your own metagenome in IGV.

-#### 24. Check for understanding
-**9. Take a look at the mappings of each of the metagenomes to your first contig.
-(Please include a screenshot of this mapping so I can see what you're looking at.)

-      a.
-Describe the differences you observe in the relative coverage between the different metagenomes, and explain what this means biologically.

-      b.
-Provide an example of different patterns of single nucleotide variants between the metagenomes, and explain what this means biologically.
-What might this tell us about microbes of the same species living in these different habitats?**

 #### 25. This week's postlab writeup
 For this week's post-lab writeup: